Mexican War of Independence: The Hidalgo revolt, 1810–1811

 They were not organized in any formal fashion, more of a mass movement than an army.
 Hidalgo inspired his followers, but did not organize or train them as a fighting force, nor impose order and discipline on them.
 A few militia men in uniform joined Hidalgo's movement and attempted to create some military order and discipline, but they were few in number.
 The bulk of the royal army remained loyal to the imperial regime, but Hidalgo's rising had caught them unprepared and their response was delayed.
 Hidalgo's early victories gave the movement momentum, but "the lack of weapons, trained soldiers, and good officers meant that except in unusual circumstances the rebels could not field armies capable of fighting conventional battles against the royalists."

 The growing insurgent force marched through towns including San Miguel el Grande and Celaya, where they met little resistance, and gained more followers.
 When they reached the town of Guanajuato on 28 September, they found Spanish forces barricaded inside the public granary, Alhóndiga de Granaditas.
 Among them were some 'forced' Royalists, creoles who had served and sided with the Spanish.
 By this time, the rebels numbered 30,000 and the battle was horrific.
 They killed more than 500 European and American Spaniards, and marched on toward Mexico City.

-The new viceroy quickly organized a defense, sending out the Spanish general Torcuato Trujillo with 1,000 men, 400 horsemen, and two cannons – all that could be found on such short notice.
+The new viceroy quickly organized a defense, sending out the Spanish general Torcuato Trujillo with 1,000 men, 400 horsemen, and two cannons—all that could be found on such short notice.
 The crown had established a standing military in the late eighteenth century, granting non-Spaniards who served the fuero militar, the only special privileges for mixed-race men were eligible.
 Indians were excluded from the military.
 Royal army troops of the professional army were supplemented by local militias.
 The regime was determined to crush the uprising and attempted to stifle malcontents who might be drawn to the insurgency.

 Ignacio López Rayón joined Hidalgo's forces whilst passing near Maravatío, Michoacan while en route to Mexico City and on 30 October, Hidalgo's army encountered Spanish military resistance at the Battle of Monte de las Cruces.
-As the Hidalgo and his forces surrounded Mexico City, a group of 2,5000 royalists women joined together under Ana Iraeta de Mier, to create and distribute pamphlets based on their loyalty towards Spain and help fellow loyalist families.
+As the Hidalgo and his forces surrounded Mexico City, a group of 2,500 royalist women joined under Ana Iraeta de Mier, to create and distribute pamphlets based on their loyalty towards Spain and help fellow loyalist families.
 Hidalgo's forces continued to fight and achieved victory.
 When the cannons were captured by the rebels, the surviving Royalists retreated to the city.